ngrunwald/clj-elasticsearch/README.md

 ## Compatibility

 clj-elasticsearch is tested on all major versions from elasticsearch 0.18.0 onward.
-It might or might not on older versions.
+It might or might not work on older versions.

 ## See Also